Ropelength Criticality: Curves, reach, curvature and thickness

 \subsection{Penalized distance}

-In order to apply Clarke's theorem to compute the derivative of $\reach(L)$ under a smooth deformation of~$L$, we must express the reach of~$L$ as the minimum of a $C^1$-compact family of functions.
-For a closed $C^2$ curve~$L$, we could simply extend~$r$ continuously to the diagonal $x=y$ by the last lemma, and get a compact family parametrized by $L\cross L$.
-The three-point curvature of~\cite{gm} gives another approach that could also be used for $C^2$ curves.
+Recall that in order to apply Clarke's theorem (Theorem~\ref{thm:Clarke}) to compute the derivative of $\reach(L)$ under a smooth deformation of~$L$, we must express the reach as the minimum of a compact family of functions.
+For a closed $C^2$ curve~$L$, we could simply extend~$r$ continuously to the diagonal $x=y$ by Lemma~\ref{lem:R=limr}, getting a compact family parametrized by $L\cross L$.
 Unfortunately, the examples of~\cite{MR2003h:58014} show that even ropelength minimizers may fail to be $C^2$.
+(For the same reason, the three-point curvature defined off the diagonal in $L\cross L\cross L$ has no nice extension to the diagonal, and thus cannot be used in Clarke's theorem.)

-On the other hand by \cite[Lemma~4]{MR2003h:58014}, the reach condition implies that $L$ is $C^{1,1}$, hence twice differentiable almost everywhere by Rademacher's theorem; this turns out to be enough to make Clarke's theorem work using a more technical approach, as follows.
-First, if the infimal $r$ is achieved, then it is achieved for a critical pair $(x,y)$, where $r=\nicefrac{\snorm{x-y}}2$.
-To avoid the problem that the infimum might also be achieved at noncritical pairs, we define a penalized distance function that achieves its minimum only on critical pairs.
+On the other hand by \cite[Lemma~4]{MR2003h:58014}, the reach condition implies that $L$ is $C^{1,1}$, meaning that $T$ is a Lipschitz function of arclength.
+Recall that by Rademacher's Theorem (cf.~\cite[Section~5.4]{Royden}), a Lipschitz function is differentiable almost everywhere, so $E_L$ has full measure if $L$ is $C^{1,1}$.
+This turns out to be enough to make Clarke's theorem work using the more technical approach that we now describe.

+The expression of thickness in terms of minimum self-distance and mininum radius of curvature is mirrored in the following dichotomy: First, if the infimal $r$ is achieved, then it is achieved for a critical pair $(x,y)$, where $r=\nicefrac{\snorm{x-y}}2$.
+To avoid the problem that the infimal $r$ might also be achieved at noncritical pairs, we next define a penalized distance function that achieves its minimum only on critical pairs.
 Second, if the infimal $r$ is not achieved, then it is approached in the limit as $y\to x$.
 Intuitively, this should happen at a point of maximum curvature, but in fact $L$ might not even be twice differentiable at the limit point.
-To handle this limiting behavior near the diagonal, we will look at the set of osculating circles (at points where $L$ is twice differentiable) and compactify it within the space of all pointed circles in space.
+To handle this limiting behavior near the diagonal, in Section~\ref{sect:osc} we will look at the set of osculating circles (at points where $L$ is twice differentiable) and compactify it within the space of all pointed circles in space.

 \begin{definition} Given a link~$L$, the \demph{penalized distance} between two distinct points $x,y\in L$ is

 For $y=x$, we set $\pd xx=\infty$.
 When we want to emphasize the dependence on~$L$, we will write $\pdL xyL$.
 Similarly the \demph{penalized endpoint distance} is